Trump says North Korea talks could fail or bring 'greatest deal'

 Tensions eased around last month’s Winter Olympics in South Korea, laying the groundwork for what would be the biggest foreign policy gamble for Trump since he took office in January 2017.

 The head of South Korea’s National Security Office, Chung Eui-yong, said in Washington on Thursday he briefed Trump about a meeting South Korean officials held with Kim this week.
-He said Kim had “committed to denuclearization” and to suspending nuclear and missile tests.
+He said Kim had“committed to denuclearization” and to suspending nuclear and missile tests.

 “I told President Trump that, in our meeting, North Korean leader Kim Jong Un said he is committed to denuclearization.
 Kim pledged that North Korea will refrain from any further nuclear or missile tests”